FamilySearch/GEDCOM.io/_pages/community.md

 Become a GitHub GEDCOM Contributor for the next version by contributing to the [FamilySearch GEDCOM Specification](https://github.com/familysearch/GEDCOM) public repository.

-## Public FamilySearch GEDCOM.io Website Repository
+## Public GEDCOM.io Website Repository

 Become a GEDCOM.io website contributor by contributing to the [GEDCOM.io](https://github.com/familysearch/GEDCOM.io) public repository.